BS in Film & Television

-Students must also complete a meaningful sequence of at least three courses at the 300 level or above in the College of Arts & Sciences to satisfy the major’s CAS concentration.
-For a foreign language concentration, lower-level courses may be accepted for the three course requirement.
-Students pursuing a minor in CAS may also use lower-level courses toward the CAS concentration.
+Students must also complete a meaningful sequence of at least three courses at the 300 level or above in the College of Arts & Sciences to satisfy the major’s CAS focus.
+For a foreign language focus, lower-level courses may be accepted for the three course requirement.
+Students pursuing a minor in CAS may also use lower-level courses toward the CAS focus.

 - COM FT 310 Writing for Film & Television